Time-Varying Multi-Seasonal AR Models: Simulation experiments

 \subsection{Setup and benchmark models}

-We conduct three simulation experiments to assess the effectiveness of our methodology in handling scenarios involving changes in the regular and seasonal AR parameters -- whether sudden, gradual, or constant over time.
 We simulate $100$ time series from the data generating process for each experiment.
-The simulated time series consist of $T=1000$ observations, and we perform \num{10000} draws from the posterior distribution for each method, after a burn-in of \num{3000} iterations.
-The post burn-in draws are thinned by a factor of $10$ before computing spectral densities, leaving \num{1000} thinned draws for the inference about the spectral density.
-In Experiments 1 and 2, we fit the same number of lags as the number of lags in the data generating process, while Experiment~3 assess the performance when the fitted models have more lags than the data generating process.
+The simulated time series consist of $T=1000$ observations, and we generate \num{10000} draws from the posterior distribution for each method, after a burn-in of \num{3000} iterations.
+The post burn-in draws are thinned by a factor of $10$ before computing the spectral densities.
+In Experiments 1 and 2, we fit the same number of lags as the number of lags in the data generating process.
+Experiment~3 in Section \ref{app:exp3} of the supplementary material shows that the dynamic shrinkage prior is able to shrink redundant lags to zero in the TVSAR when a model with too many lags is applied to the data.
+The empirical application in Section \ref{sec:applications} uses the log predictive scores to determine the optimal number of lags.

-Our proposed models and algorithms are compared with the following alternatives: a linear time-varying AR model with dynamic shrinkage priors \citep{kowal2019dynamic} without explicit stationarity restrictions implemented in the R package \texttt{dsp}, a kernel smoothing estimation method using the \texttt{tvReg} package in R \citep{tvRegPackage} and the time-varying AR with the static triple gamma shrinkage prior in the package \texttt{shrinkTVP} \citep{knaus2021shrinkage}\footnote{the dynamic triple gamma prior in \cite{knaus2023dynamic} was added to the \texttt{shrinkTVP} package after these simulations were completed.}.
-We also compare with a spectral domain model, the AdaptSpec method for locally stationary time series \citep{rosen2012adaptspec} implemented in the R/C++ package \texttt{BayesSpec} \citep{BertolucciBayesSpec2021}.
-AdaptSpec is a semi-parametric approach that divides the time series into segments in each MCMC iteration, and estimates a local spectral density using smoothing splines in each segment.
-We use default settings for all benchmark methods with the exception of AdaptSpec where the default number of spline knots is increased to 40 instead of the default with seven spline knots and the maximum number of segments is increased from the default 10 to 20.
+Our proposed models and algorithms are compared with the following alternatives: a linear time-varying AR model with dynamic shrinkage priors \citep{kowal2019dynamic} without explicit stability restrictions implemented in the R package \texttt{dsp}, a kernel smoothing estimation method using the \texttt{tvReg} package in R \citep{tvRegPackage} and the time-varying AR with the dynamic triple gamma shrinkage prior \citep{knaus2023dynamic} implemented as the function \texttt{shrinkDTVP} in the \texttt{shrinkTVP} package \citep{knaus2021shrinkage}.
+We also compare with the AdaptSpec method \citep{rosen2012adaptspec,BertolucciBayesSpec2021} that estimates a local spectral density using smoothing splines over time segments learned by the algorithm.
+We use default settings for all benchmark methods with the exception of AdaptSpec, where the default number of spline knots is increased to 40 instead of the default with seven spline knots and the maximum number of segments is increased from the default 10 to 20.
 Preliminary experiments show that this gives AdaptSpec a better chance to capture the highly multimodal spectral density in seasonal models.